The Benefits of Homeowners Insurance

 When you choose to forgo buying homeowners insurance, you assume the risks associated with potential damage to your house.
 The cost of repairing damage and replacing your home falls entirely on you in the event of a disaster.
 If you’re well off, this might not seem like a big deal, but most people aren’t in a situation where this option is realistic.

 Many people forget homeowners insurance protects you against more than just damage to your home.
 It also covers your possessions and protects you against liabilities.
 If your house burns down, a self-insured homeowner is responsible for not just rebuilding the home but replacing the contents within it, too.
 But if you have homeowners insurance, it will help cover these costs.
+Make sure your also covered for other property damage, as well as natural disasters.
+Also make sure you understand your coverage limits, and consider having excess coverage than just the minimum protection.

 In the event of a flood or tornado, your house might not be destroyed entirely.
 You could end up being responsible for having it demolished on top of being rebuilt, which will be an added expense.